-Become Familiar with These 501c3 Board of Directors Requirements Before You Launch
+Become Familiar with These Nonprofit's Board of Directors Duties Before You Launch

 The Board of Directors’ role in a nonprofit is to provide a support system for the organization’s vision and mission.
 The Board of Directors’ duties can vary to fit the organization’s needs, but typically their oversight includes financial and donor management, organizational guidance, and the evaluation, hiring, and termination of executive directors and senior-level administrators.

 While a 501c3’s Board of Directors’ requirements may vary depending on the state (or states) an organization operates in, a few rules are somewhat universal.
 These include:

 - Having a minimum of three members not related to one another by family or marriage.

 - The positions of President, Secretary, and Treasurer are elected by board members.

 Be sure to check with your state’s specific guidelines for the Board of Directors’ duties to ensure compliance.

 What Is the Role of the Board of Directors?